Carle Place Pedestrian Accident Lawyer

 In 2015, Long Island saw approximately 15,000 pedestrian accidents.
-Suffolk County pedestrian accidents are particularly common.
+Carle Place pedestrian accidents are particularly common.
 Nationally there were over 5,000 pedestrian deaths.
 According to the NHTSA, this is one of the few groups of road users with increased year over year fatalities.
-Many of Long Island’s roads are not safe.
+Many of Carle Place’s roads are not safe.
 Our traffic control devices can only do so much.
 Not all drivers are safe drivers, either.
 To compound matters, pedestrians are unprotected on the road.
 Consequently, when a pedestrian accident occurs, the results can be catastrophic.
-At Palermo Law, you’ll find a Long Island Pedestrian Accident Attorney dedicated to maximizing your recovery.
+At Palermo Law, you’ll find a Carle Place Pedestrian Accident Lawyer dedicated to maximizing your recovery.

 - Property damage